-No matter where you fit on this spectrum, there are five steps to achieve maximum Impact at Michigan Med:
+There are five steps to achieve maximum Impact at Michigan Med:

-- Develop idea with faculty advisor.
+- Develop your idea with input from a faculty advisor.

 - Explore and gather resources.

-- Set milestones.
+- Set and reach project milestones.

 There are two goals at Michigan Medical School: to become a good doctor and to positively impact the health and wellness of society.
 We are here to provide remarkable students with remarkable opportunities to do that.

-Capstone for Impact Projects
+Capstone for Impact

 Bringing Your Vision to Life

-Capstone for Impact (CFI) projects can take all forms.
+The only thing that limits a CFI is your imagination.
+Projects can take all forms.
 They range from research projects to publications, from dual degrees to starting a company.
 There are really no limits to how these projects are designed.

 Impact Accelerator Opportunities

-Impact Accelerator runs for four weeks in the summer; 20-30 hours/week.
+- Impact Accelerator runs for four weeks in the summer; 20-30 hours/week.

-Projects are not restricted geographically; may be done in or outside of Ann Arbor.
+- Projects are not restricted geographically; may be done in or outside of Ann Arbor.

 By the end of four weeks, students will submit a short personal reflection on how their Impact Accelerator project has informed their non-clinical professional development.